rht-labs/tech-exercise/docs/4-return-of-the-monitoring/2-create-alerts.md

     When the chart version is updated automatically, ArgoCD will detect your new changes and apply them to the cluster 🔥🔥🔥

-5. Let's test if the alerts are working as we hope - we created two alerts, one for HTTP Requests and one for disk usage.
+4. Let's test if the alert is working as we hope - we created an alert for disk usage.
 First, let's see if we can fill the disk to simulate the mongodb alert.

     ```bash
     oc project ${TENANT_NAME}-test